 Title – 25 Freelance Writing Mistakes Every Beginner Makes (And How To Avoid Them)

-Once you’ve considered all these above steps, you’re on your way to getting an excellent blog post title that will instantly hook and draw your ideal audience in.
+Once you’ve considered all these above steps, you’re on your way to getting an excellent title that will instantly hook and draw your ideal audience in.

 Understand Blog Post Formatting